About PSNZ

 Our vision

 PSNZ’s vision is for empowered and connected whānau and communities.
-Our mission is to foster well-being through advocacy and support.
-Our services for tamariki and their whānau are provided by Family Works, while services for older people are provided by Enliven.
+Our mission is to foster wellbeing through advocacy and support.
+Our services for tamariki and their whānau are provided by Family Works, while services for older people, and people with disabilities are provided by Enliven.

 Our work

-The work we do strengthens and promotes the services of the seven Presbyterian Support organisations, to empower communities and support positive change.
+The work we do strengthens and promote the services of the seven Presbyterian Support organisations, to empower communities and support positive change.

 How we got here